Bairnsdale

 Population growth drivers in Bairnsdale are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Bairnsdale's population is estimated at around 8,298 as of Feb 2026.
 This reflects an increase of 393 people (5.0%) since the 2021 Census, which reported a population of 7,905 people.
-The change is inferred from the resident population of 7,802 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 140 validated new addresses since the Census date.
-This level of population equates to a density ratio of 133 persons per square kilometer.
+The change is inferred from the resident population of 7,802, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 140 validated new addresses since the Census date.
+This level of population equates to a density ratio of 133 persons per square kilometer, providing significant space per person and potential room for further development.
 Bairnsdale's 5.0% growth since census positions it within 1.5 percentage points of the SA3 area (6.5%), demonstrating competitive growth fundamentals.
-Population growth for the suburb was primarily driven by interstate migration, contributing approximately 54.0% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward, a significant population increase in the top quartile of regional areas nationally is forecast, with the suburb expected to grow by 3,082 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 31.1% in total over the 17 years.
+Moving forward with demographic trends, a significant population increase in the top quartile of regional areas nationally is forecast, with the suburb expected to grow by 3,100 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 31.4% in total over the 17 years.

 Frequently Asked Questions - Population